 India’s first solar observatory

-Launching in late 2021/early 2022 onboard a PSLV-XL rocket, Aditya-L1, it will be placed at the first Lagrangian point (L1) between the Sun and Earth, where the dynamic gravitational attraction between these two bodies roughly cancel out.
+Launching in 2022 onboard a PSLV-XL rocket, Aditya-L1, it will be placed at the first Lagrangian point (L1) between the Sun and Earth, where the dynamic gravitational attraction between these two bodies roughly cancel out.
 From there, it will observe the Sun’s surface and atmosphere with its seven instruments.

 The L1 point is not a point as much as a small region in space, host to multiple solar science missions in the past, such as SOHO, ACE, WIND, DSCOVR, etc. Like those, Aditya-L1 will observe the Sun uninterrupted from this vantage point.
 The spacecraft’s uniqueness is the ability to observe the Sun in multiple wavelengths while also measuring the solar magnetic field and the solar wind radiation using its in-situ instruments.